-With regular audits and strict hygiene standards we work hard and place great importance in reducing the risk of infection for our patients, visitors and staff.
+With regular audits and strict hygiene standards we work hard and place great importance in reducing the risk of infection for you and your visitors, and our staff.

-People who are ill, injured or have an opening, such as a wound or tube placed in the body, are more at risk of developing an infection.
+If you're ill, injured or have an opening, such as a wound or tube placed in the body, you're more at risk of developing an infection.

-Infections can increase the time it takes patients to recover and lead to a longer stay in hospital or worse.
+Infections can increase the time it takes you to recover and lead to a longer stay in hospital or worse.

 How you can help